sourcegraph/lsp-adapter/README.md

 `lsp-adapter` proxies requests between your Sourcegraph instance and the language server, and modifies them in such a way that allows for the two to communicate correctly.
 In order to do this, we need to know

-- How to connect to connect `lsp-adapter` to the language server
+- How to connect `lsp-adapter` to the language server
 - How to connect to your Sourcegraph instance to `lsp-adapter`